sillevl/mbed-commander/README.md

 * `set`
 * `action`

+You can escape commands using the `escape` key.
+The command will be ignored and you will be presented with a clear input to start a new command.

 ### Get command

 Use these commands to get values back.
 This can be done by sending just the command string.